J-RAS: Mutual Adaptation for Medical Image Segmentation via Contrastive Retrieval-Augmented Joint Optimization: Ablation Studies

 \subsection{Fusion Strategies}

 We investigate strategies to fuse guidance information (retrieved images and masks) with the query image to improve segmentation.
+Experiments are conducted on the ACDC test set.
 Since J-RAS provides complementary structural and contextual cues, the fusion mechanism is crucial for effective use by the segmentation backbone.
-Using SegFormer at \textit{topk=1}, we implement and compare three approaches that differ in how deeply the guidance is integrated into the query representation.
+Using SegFormer with \textit{topk=1}, we implement and compare three approaches that differ in how deeply the guidance is integrated into the query representation.

 \textbf{Early Fusion.} In early fusion, the query image, guide image, and guide mask are concatenated along channels, then projected to three channels via a lightweight $1\times1$ convolution.
 Early fusion injects guide information at the pixel level, enabling the network to align query and guide features from the first layer.